This page focusses on Software. For Hardware, check /setup.

 Of course, I use a lot more tools in my day-to-day work.

-I use LogSeq for knowledge management.
+I use Silverbullet for knowledge management.
 It is similar to Evernote, Obsidian or Notion.
 For me it hits the mark between flexibility and structure.
 I use it for everthing from todo lists to planning long D&D campaigns.
+Before I used LogSeq, but I prefer Silverbullet, because I can host it myself.

 Bitwarden is a fantastic password manager with lots of utilities.
 It works so that you don’t need to trust the server provider, because everything runs on the client (for example in a browser plugin) and is encrypted locally before being sent to the server.
 The best thing is, that I can host a bitwarden server myself, using Vaultwarden.